Average Home Insurance Cost in Utah

 We selected these details because they match typical Utah homeowners.
 The $250,000 dwelling amount aligns with median home values across many Utah markets.
 Homes built in 2000 represent the most common age range found throughout the state.

 Our analysis method involved changing one factor at a time while keeping everything else the same.
 For example, when studying how home age affects rates, we compared houses built in 1980, 2000 and 2020 while maintaining identical coverage levels and homeowner characteristics.
-This approach shows exactly how much each individual factor impacts your premium.
+This approach shows exactly how much each individual factor affects your premium.

 About Mark Fitzpatrick